EmilisR/ParQR/README.md

 # ParQR
-ParQR is an open source shitty project
+ParQR is an open source non shitty project